 Restricted fixed asset funds are those funds relating to the long term assets of the academy used in delivering the objects of the academy.
-The restricted fixed asset fund represents the net book value of fixed assets of £3,276,000 plus unspent capital grant income of £35,000.

 Unrestricted funds are funds which the board of trustees may use in the pursuance of the academy's objects and are expendable at the discretion of the trustees.